Accounting Software Quick & Dirty Recommendations

 http://www.mbsadvisor.com/solomon2005.pdf.

-Axapta - Axapta is my favorite high end product.
+Dynamics AX - Dynamics AX is one of my favorite high end products.
 I call it the

-ERP killer because it can replace SAP R/3, Oracle E-Business Suite,
+ERP killer because I've seen it successfully replace SAP R/3, Oracle E-Business Suite,

 PeopleSoft, JD Edwards (PeopleSoft II), Baan, SYMIX, Epicor, and other

-tier 1 products for far less cost.
-Axapta offers great customization,
+tier 1 products, in most cases for far less cost.
+Dynamics AX offers

 review of Axapta here: